Algebraic concordance order of almost classical knots: Calculations Examples

 \subsection{Acknowledgments}

 The first author was partially supported by research funds from The Ohio State University, Marion Campus.
 The second author was supported by the American Mathematical Society and the Simons Foundation through the AMS-Simons Travel Grant.
 The authors would like to thank N. Petit for helpful conversations about the Arf invariant.
-For comments on an early draft, we would like to thank H. U. Boden and H. Karimi.
-For advice and encouragement, we are grateful to D. Freund, P. Pongtanapaisan, and R. Todd.
+For advice and encouragement, we are grateful to S. Carter, D. Freund, P. Pongtanapaisan, and R. Todd.